 For this purpose, I choose to use All in One SEO because it’s easy to configure, the reviews/ratings are tip-top, it’s almost always compatible with other plugins and most importantly, it’s constantly updated.

 The core functions of AIOSEO can assist with the following features;

 - By default, it uses schema markup for your site.
-That means, structured data is implemented to help search engines understand the contents better and thus, use the information to display your site in the form of rich snippets.
-For example, this is what my blog looks on the search results.
+That means structured data is implemented to help search engines understand the contents better and thus, use the information to display your site in the form of rich snippets.
+For example, this is what my blog looks at the search results.

 Regardless of which SEO plugin, you only need to install one and remember – its main purpose is merely to assist in the optimization process.
 The basis of good SEO still depends on the quality of your content and if you don’t work on that, none of the settings will produce any rewarding results.